Anorak2/Obsidian-Notes/6 - Main Notes/Points To Analysis, Anderson's and Steensgard's.md

 To address some of the drawbacks we remember that **Simpler abstractions reach fix-points faster**.
 Steensgard's Analysis is an alternative form of analysis that aims for near linear time points-to analysis by helping us reduce our search space.

 To do this we do away with the notion of subsets and introduce equality constraints where we declare two variables functionally equivalent.
-This means that nodes can only point to one other node, and that if a node ever points to two nodes we merge both of those nodes.
+This means that nodes can only point to one other node, and that if a node ever points to two nodes we merge them.
 ![[Pasted image 20251116193924.png]]

 **Ex:**